paul-mccormack/AzureAutomationARI/README.md

 [![Deploy Azure Resource Inventory](https://github.com/paul-mccormack/AzureAutomationARI/actions/workflows/deploy.yml/badge.svg)](https://github.com/paul-mccormack/AzureAutomationARI/actions/workflows/deploy.yml)

-This project has been setup to define, deploy and manage a solution to periodically run an automated inventory of SCC Azure resources.
+This project has been setup to define, deploy and manage a solution to periodically run an automated inventory of Azure resources in a tenant.
 The project is based on the following solution [Azure Resource Inventory](https://github.com/microsoft/ARI).

 The solution will use the following Azure services: